-The syndicate has identified the risks arising from its activities and has established policies and procedures to manage these items in accordance with its risk appetite.
+The managing agent has identified the risks arising from the syndicates activities and has established policies and procedures to manage these items in accordance with its risk appetite.
 The sections below outline the syndicate's risk appetite and explain how it defines and manages each category of risk.